The Medicus Firm Blog

 Recruiting and Retention Strategies During a Physician Shortage

-Do you view physician recruitment as an EVENT, or as a PROCESS?
+Do You View Physician Recruitment as an EVENT or a PROCESS?

 What are some of the most pressing trends and issues facing hospital administrators today, in relation to physician recruitment?
 How can hospital administrators anticipate future challenges and demands, to “skate where the puck will be”?